AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 <a id="dns-filtering"></a>
 # DNS filtering

-The DNS Filtering module allows to configure DNS settings of a user's device, including the chosen DNS server, DNS protocol, and DNS filters that block ads and trackers.
+The DNS Filtering module allows to configure DNS settings on the user's device, including the chosen DNS server, DNS protocol, and DNS filters that block ads and trackers.

-A bit of a theory refresher: [DNS](https://kb.adguard.com/en/general/dns-filtering#what-is-dns) stands for "Domain name system", and its purpose is to translate domain names into something browsers can understand, i.e. IP addresses.
+A bit of a theory refresher: DNS stands for "Domain name system", and its purpose is to translate domain names into something browsers can understand, i.e. IP addresses.
 So, each time you go to a website, your browser sends a DNS request to a server, usually determined by your ISP.
 That server either redirects the request to another (upstream) server or replies with an IP address.
 If you use a special DNS server instead of a default one, it can send unsafe and potentially dangerous requests to the "void".
 Thus, the responses with the IP addresses won't be received and "bad requests" will be nipped in the bud.

-DNS filtering has its own separate tab within the AdGuard for Android app home screen.
+[DNS filtering](https://kb.adguard.com/en/general/dns-filtering#what-is-dns) has its own separate tab within the AdGuard for Android app home screen.
 Here you can choose which type of DNS you wish to use (it can be either regular DNS or high security DNS — we will get to that later on) as well as enable DNS-level blocking.

 <a id="dns-blocking"></a>
 ## DNS blocking